-We do not currently have any significant loans or available credit facilities.
-As of June 30, 2019, the company's current assets were \$2,384,756.
-To date, our activities have been funded from investments from our founders, the previous sale of Series Seed Preferred Shares and Series A Preferred Shares, our Regulation A and Regulation CF offerings and our revenues.
+We do not currently have any outstanding loans or available credit facilities.
+As of December 31, 2019, we had cash of \$2,200,337 and marketable securities of \$309,684.
+To date, our activities have been funded from the sale of preferred stock, a Regulation A offering, and revenues generated from our operations.